demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### cve
 ***
 Get information about the CVEs in the system.
 Will return a maximum of 50 records.
 It is possible to query for a partial CVE description such as cve-2020 or cve-2014 or by severity/distro/package.
+Minimum user role required to access this endpoint - devOps.

 #### Base Command